wazuh/wazuh-documentation/source/deployment-options/offline-installation/installation-assistant.rst

 Your Wazuh server is now successfully installed.

+-  If you want a Wazuh server multi-node cluster, repeat this step on every Wazuh server node.
 -  If you want a Wazuh server single-node cluster, everything is set and you can proceed directly with the next stage.

-- If you want a Wazuh server multi-node cluster, repeat this process on every Wazuh server node.

 Installing the Wazuh dashboard
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
 Run the assistant with the ``--offline-install`` to perform an offline installation.
-Also, run the assistant with the option ``--wazuh-dashboard`` and the node name to install and configure the Wazuh dashboard.
+Use the option ``--wazuh-dashboard`` and the node name to install and configure the Wazuh dashboard.
 The node name must be the same one used in ``config.yml`` for the initial configuration, for example, ``dashboard``.

    .. code-block:: console